10 tips for your new Xbox One X

-Fresh out of the box, there are some tips you need to know to make your experience with your new Xbox One X ($499.99 at Dell Home) more enjoyable.
+Fresh out of the box, there are some tips you need to know to make your experience with your new Xbox One X (£419.97 at Amazon.co.uk) more enjoyable.
 Here's what you need to know.

 1. Give it space